erajasekar/cs-workshop/PITCHME.md

 Software is collection of programs that are written in language humans can understand and then they are converted into binary that computers can execute them.

-*Softwares run computers, smart phones, ATM machines, Billing machines.*
+*Softwares run computers, smart phones, ATMs, Billing machines.*

 ---